Dak Prescott Player Prop Bets for NFL Week 13 | Dallas vs. New Orleans 12/2/2021

 Season Stats

-- He also adds 94 rushing yards (8.5 ypg) on 27 carries while scoring one touchdown on the ground.
+- He's also contributed in the ground game, with 94 rushing yards (8.5 ypg) on 27 carries with one rushing touchdown.

-- The Cowboys, who rank fourth in the NFL in points scored, have attempted a pass 57.9% of the time while running the ball 42.1% of the time.
+- The Cowboys, who rank fourth in the NFL in points scored, have attempted a pass 57.9% of the time while running the football 42.1% of the time.

-- Prescott has attempted 54 of his 376 passes in the red zone, accounting for 49.5% of his team's red zone plays.
+- Prescott has thrown 54 passes in the red zone this season, 49.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Prescott's matchup with the Saints.